ashwnacharya/ashwnacharya.github.io/_posts/2024-04-01-context-and-control.markdown

 ![](/assets/2024-04-01/11-and-their-directs-this.png)

 ![](/assets/2024-04-01/12-these-are-role-boundaries.png)
 <sub>Roles dictate the ownership of certain decisions.
-Therefore, there are some decisions that are yours alone to make.
+Therefore, there are some decisions that are yours alone to make, by the nature of your role.
 You can, however, seek feedback before making them.
-But feedback that influenced a certain decision does not absolve you of the responsibility of owning it.</sub>
+But feedback that influenced a certain decision does not absolve you of the responsibility of owning the decision and its consequences.</sub>

 ![](/assets/2024-04-01/13-and-this-is-micromanaging.png)